Working with brands globally to shape how they are seen and understood

 Poor brand positioning increases overall customer acquisition cost.

 Most companies think they have a sales problem.
 They assume they need more leads, better outreach, stronger pipelines, more aggressive follow-ups, better-performing SDRs, higher ad spend, or a new CRM system.
 Companies are misdiagnosing the problem.
-What they actually have is a perception problem.
+More often, what they actually have is a perception problem.
 And every single day, their sales team pays the price for it.

-When a brand is weak, unclear, generic, or forgettable, sales becomes harder than it needs to be.
+When a brand is unclear or generic, sales becomes harder than it needs to be.
 The sales team has to explain more, convince more, follow up more, defend pricing more, handle more skepticism, and fight harder for trust.

 Not because the product is bad.
 But because what the brand stands for is unclear.